tmquan/MLbadge/source/tutorial/image2image.rst

-A boilerplate to get started
+A boilerplate for image-to-image translation
 ***************************

 In general, a typical training  has the following format: